- Lots of standard equipment

 Each model—IS 300 or IS 350, rear- or all-wheel drive—can be fitted with an F Sport package.
 It adds on power front seats, better gauges, new front and rear bumpers, automatic parking assistance, silver-finish interior trim, and on the IS 350, adaptive dampers.
 Lexus also lets owners customize their cars with touches like lower springs and sport tires.

 We’re no fans of Lexus’ old-school infotainment system or its hapless haptic interface.
-Lexus also declines to offer Apple CarPlay or Android Auto, streamlined interfaces we use whenever they’re offered.
+Lexus also declines to offer Apple CarPlay or Android Auto compatibility, streamlined interfaces we use whenever they’re offered.

 2018 Lexus IS